helium/HIP/0052-lorawan-dao.md

 ![lrw distribution above market value][lrw-distribution-above-market-value]

-Note that all manufacturers within the network must stake a minimum of 1,000,000 LRW tokens in order to be whitelisted to receive rewards.
+Note that all manufacturers within the LoRaWAN networksubDAO must stake a minimum of 10,000,000 HNTLRWin order to be whitelisted to receive rewards.
+The intention of this requirement is to increase the security of the network.
+In exchange for this stake, manufacturers earn 2% of LRW mined by hotspots they sold and maintain.
+The intention is to create incentives for manufacturers to build high quality hotspots which maximize mining output and to continue to support previously sold hotspots into the future.
 If at any point, a manufacturer gives ownership of maintenance and firmware upgrades to a third party, all future manufacturer rewards flow to this new entity.
-The new hotspot onboarding fee and location assertion fee should remain the same.

 At present, every 24 bytes sent in a packet cost 1 DC, priced at $0.00001.
 Data Credits are generated by burning the requisite amount of HNT as per the Helium